petk/awesome-jquery/README.md

 *Unit tests, testing section.*

 * [Qunit](http://qunitjs.com/) - A JavaScript Unit Testing framework, used by the jQuery, jQuery UI and jQuery mobile projects.
+* [Mockjax](https://github.com/jakerella/jquery-mockjax) - Provides a simple and extremely flexible interface for mocking or simulating ajax requests and responses.

 [Back to top](#awesome-jquery)